 On September 9, 2009, the U.S. Mint officially announced the name for the series, calling it the America the Beautiful Quarters® Program.
 It also released the order of sites to be featured on each coin.
 (See a listing of quarter sites and release dates.)

-All but one of the five 2013 America the Beautiful Quarters have already been released.
-2014 quarter design candidate have been under review as well.
-Stay tuned to this Web site for upcoming announcements about National Park Quarters, and make sure to read our latest news.
+Stay tuned to this site for upcoming announcements about National Park Quarters, and make sure to read our latest news.